Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Brewers

-On Tuesday, Lourdes Gurriel Jr. (on the back of going 0-for-4) and the Arizona Diamondbacks play the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
-First pitch is at 9:40 PM ET.
+Lourdes Gurriel Jr. -- 0-for-4 in his most recent game -- will be in action for the Arizona Diamondbacks against the Milwaukee Brewers, with Janson Junk on the hill, on April 12 at 3:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Brewers.
+He had a hitless performance in his previous game (0-for-4) against the Brewers.

 Lourdes Gurriel Jr. Game Info & Props vs. the Brewers